 For step-by-step instructions from the pros on how to apply glitter eye shadow, keep on reading.

 Min Min Ma, also of Honey Artists, recommends both cleaning your lids and applying eye cream before attempting a sparkly makeup look.
 Ma further suggests using the above cream, as it is lightweight and not greasy, which she says is essential for a glittery eye.

 2. Apply Eye Mask

 When it comes to glitter eye makeup, the biggest faux pas is fallout.
-To prevent glitter from falling to the under-eye area, Ma suggests using these patches, as she says "they help to catch any makeup droplets while also leaving your under-eye skin smooth and youthful looking."
+To prevent glitter from falling to the under-eye area, Ma suggests using these patches: "They help to catch any makeup droplets while also leaving your under-eye skin smooth and youthful looking."
 Multitasking at its finest!

 3. Prep Lids

 Before applying your glitter shadow, Kristine Cruz, senior makeup artist at Antonio Prieto Salon, says to apply the Nyx primer above to minimize glitter fallout.
 Greene adds that cream shadow and/or lip balm work just as well as primer, depending on the look you're going for.

 4. Pat On Glitter